DavidHavl/hono-rest-api-starter/README.md

 # Advanced Hono REST API starter kit

 This is Real World starter project utilizing Hono, Zod, DrizzleORM, OpenAPI, JSON:API format, hono-event-emitter, specifically tailored to run on cloudflare workers.

-It  for my own needs, but I hope it will be useful for others as well.
+It serves my own needs, to copy/paste from, when starting new project with the mentioned technology stack, but I hope it will be useful for others as well.

+# This is still very much a WIP (work in progress)!

 ## Get started